Ex-Chelsea forward Christian Atsu missing after Turkey earthquake | CBC Sports

 Former Chelsea and Newcastle forward Christian Atsu is missing and believed to be trapped under rubble following the powerful earthquake that struck Turkey on Monday and left more than 2,500 people dead.

-The Ghana international, who plays for Turkish club Hatayspor, is thought to be in a building that was destroyed, Hatayspor spokesman Mustafa├ûzat said, according to Turkish media.
+The Ghana international, who plays for Turkish club Hatayspor, is thought to be in a building that was destroyed, Hatayspor spokesman Mustafa Özat said, according to Turkish media.

-├ûzat said club director Taner Savut was also believed to be in a building that collapsed, and club officials couldn't contact both men.
-They were likely trapped,├ûzat said.
+Özat said club director Taner Savut was also believed to be in a building that collapsed, and club officials couldn't contact both men.
+They were likely trapped, Özat said.

-At least two other Hatayspor players had to be pulled out of rubble but were now safe,├ûzat said.
+At least two other Hatayspor players had to be pulled out of rubble but were now safe, Özat said.
 Atsu and Savut were the only two Hatayspor players or officials still unaccounted for, he added.

+Canada international defender Sam Adekugbe, who plays alongside Atsu at Hatayspor, has appeared to have confirmed his safety.

+"May god have mercy on us," the 28-year-old from Calgary wrote on Instagram.

 The 31-year-old Atsu joined Hatayspor, which is based in the southern city of Antakya, last year after a spell playing in Saudi Arabia.